-Instead of paying by cash, money order or check, you can have your monthly Part D late enrollment penalty automatically withdrawn from your checking or savings account, charged directly to most credit cards, or charged directly to your debit card.
+Option 2: You can have your monthly Part D late enrollment penalty automatically drafted penalty automatically withdrawn from your checking or savings account, charged directly to most credit cards, or charged directly to your debit card.
 These transactions are completed on the fifth of each calendar month.
 When choosing one of these options, the "ACH/Credit Card" form must be completed and returned to the address listed above in Option 1.
 You can request this form by calling Customer Service at the number on the back cover of this book or by visiting our website (www.bcbsla.com/blueadvantage).
 Automatic withdrawals from your bank account also require a voided check to be attached to the completed form.